Arusekk/blueborne/README.md

     pip2 packages: pybluez, pwn, scapy

-    - sudo apt-get install libbluetooth-dev
+    - sudo apt-get install libbluetooth-dev libffi-dev
     - sudo pip2 install pybluez pwn scapy

     To run the exploits, the root of this repository needs to be in the PYTHONPATH: